42-mediterranean-red-snapper_westmountmag

 Mediterranean red snapper

-A lovely fish dish sure to impress your guests
+A delicious fish dish that will surely impress your guests

 Recipe by Monique Singer